-Remuneration of management and administration
+9.1.2 Remuneration of management and administration

 OP Financial Group's Remuneration Committee annually issues a recommendation to member cooperative banks on management remuneration.
-Such statement involves a recommendation on monthly emoluments and meeting attendance allowances of chairmen and members of member cooperative banks' supervisory boards and boards.
+Such statement involves a recommendation on monthly emoluments and meeting attendance allowances of chairs and members of OP cooperative banks' supervisory boards and boards of directors.

-The Cooperative Meeting decides on emoluments and other benefits payable to the members of OP Cooperative's Supervisory Board,
+The Cooperative Meeting decides on emoluments and other benefits payable to the members of OP Cooperative's Supervisory Board.

-Monthly emoluments for 2015 confirmed by the Cooperative Meeting and payable to the Supervisory Board Chairman, Vice Chairmen and members are as follows: Chairman 6,600 euros, Vice Chairman 3,300 euros and other members 400 euros.
-Chairmen other than those of committees acting under the Supervisory Board Chairman receive 1,650 euros in monthly emoluments.
+Monthly emoluments for 2017 confirmed by the Cooperative Meeting and payable to the Supervisory Board Chair, Vice Chairs and members are as follows: Chair 10,000 euros, Vice Chair 3,300 euros and other members 400 euros.
+Chairs other than those of committees acting under the Supervisory Board Chair receive 1,650 euros in monthly emoluments.
 In addition, all Supervisory Board members receive an attendance allowance of 600 euros for each meeting.
 Management and administration emoluments are paid in cash.

-The Chairman, Vice Chairmen and members of the Supervisory Board are covered by voluntary pension insurance, as referred to in the Employees' Pensions Act (395/2006), through OP Bank Group Pension Fund.
+The Chair, Vice Chairs and members of the Supervisory Board are covered by voluntary pension insurance, as referred to in the Employees' Pensions Act (395/2006), through OP Bank Group Pension Fund.